 The macula is the central part of the retina, directly in the back of the eye.
 Light from images are focused on the area, and because of its unique structure, a sharp image is relayed to the brain.
 Any damage to the macula will result in decreased vision, and one of these conditions is a macular hole.

 A macular hole occurs when there is an absence of retinal tissue in the center of the macula, and since there are no longer any photoreceptors in this area, the light from images focused into this area are not perceived, resulting in a central blind spot.
-However in the early stages in the development of the macular hole, symptoms may only be distortion or blurred vision .
-It is as if a person was shooting at a target, but area of the bull’s eye had been removed.
-You would not know for sure if you had hit it the bull’s eye or not.
+However, in the early stages in the development of the macular hole, symptoms may only be distortion or blurred vision.
+It is as if a person was shooting at a target, but the area of the bull’s eye had been removed.
+You would not know for sure if you had hit the bull’s eye or not.

 How Does A Macular Hole Occur?

-Diagnosis is made on the clinical exam and confirmed by at study called an OCT (ocular coherence tomography), which provides a side view of the retina, and reveals any associated elevation of the surrounding retina.
+Diagnosis is made during a clinical exam and confirmed by a study called an OCT (ocular coherence tomography), which provides a side view of the retina, and reveals any associated elevation of the surrounding retina.
 It will also show any swelling of the retinal tissue and the presence of any scar tissue, all of which contributes to the decreased vision experienced and are important to know prior to treatment.

 When Do You Know Surgery Is Necessary?

 Surgery, “pneumatic maculopexy”, is the only option for the repair/closure of a macular hole.
-The only time when it is would not be recommended is if there is a medical condition which would contraindicate surgery, or if the hole is longstanding and the chances of gaining improved vision is negligible
+The only time when it would not be recommended is if there is a medical condition which would contraindicate surgery, or if the hole is longstanding and the chances of gaining improved vision is negligible.

 How Is a Macular Hole Managed?